zikzakjack/MyRefcards/MyRefcards_Spring.md

+# Spring stereotype annotations

+@Component - Indicates that an annotated class is a "component".

+@Controller - Indicates that an annotated class is a "Controller"

+@Repository - Indicates that an annotated class is a "Repository", originally defined by Domain-Driven Design (Evans, 2003) as "a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects".

+@Service - Indicates that an annotated class is a "Service", originally defined by Domain-Driven Design (Evans, 2003) as "an operation offered as an interface that stands alone in the model, with no encapsulated state."

 # Spring context annotations

 @Bean - Indicates that a method produces a bean to be managed by the Spring container.